Australians spend more per person on gambling than any other country in the world - almost double that of New Zealand.

 Australians spend more money gambling than on other activities that can be addictive and dangerous including alcohol, tobacco and all illegal drugs.
 It is a major driver of household debt, and family and personal dysfunction.

-The Australian gambling industry pocketed $21 billion dollars in the year to March 2014, largely from Australians who can least afford it.
+The Australian gambling industry pocketed $24 billion dollars in 2017, largely from Australians who can least afford it.
 A complacent attitude to the gambling industry has resulted in few marketing, planning or technology constraints.

 It’s time to tackle one of Australia’s biggest causes of inequality and hardship.